l4nk332/JALA-Just_Another_List_App/pending_mods.md

   - Fix bug when Toggling Hidden items and then checking additional ones.

-  - Add functionality allowing user to download the list directly to their pc.

   - Add color-changing feedback when user clicks on a button, also disabling the button for a period to prevent multiple post request in a row if needed.